 - Perform other duties as assigned

-- Education: Bachelor’s Degree or higher from an accredited college or university with emphasis in education and endorsement in art.
+- Education: Bachelor’s Degree or higher from an accredited college or university with emphasis in education and endorsement in music.

 - Language Skills: Ability to respond to common inquiries from parents, patrons or staff.
 Ability to prepare clear, concise, grammatically correct letters, memos and other written documents.
 Ability to communicate effectively both verbally and in writing.

 - Computer Skills: Proficient in the use of MS Word, MS Excel, Google Suite, email, Chromebook applications, Smart Boards and standard office equipment.